Synthetixio/SIPs/sips/sip-80.md

 it, and so we charge makers less than takers, possibly even zero insofar as this is possible in the presence of front-running.
 This fee will be charged out of the user's remaining margin.
 If the user has insufficient margin remaining to cover the fee, then the transaction should revert unless they deposit more margin or make some profit.
+As the fee diminishes a user's margin, and is charged after order confirmation, they should be aware that it will slightly increase their effective leverage.

 The fees will be denoted by the symbol \\(\phi\\) as follows: